eficode-academy/jenkins-katas/labs/credentialsandenv.md

 For this we need to use the credentials just made.
 Our scripts needs two things:

 * An environment variable called `docker_username` that is your username for docker hub.
+This environment variable is used in the scripts in `ci` folder.
 * A set of credentials to make your pipeline login to Docker Hub.

 In the exercise you are both going to make a global environment variable, and a set of credentials only accessable to that particular stage that needs them.